keironchaudhry/women-in-tech-hackathon/README.md

 ![Colours palette](/documentation/Wireframes/Colours.jpg)

 We chose the current color palette for the website with the goal of creating a visually appealing and empowering experience for our users.
-The shades of pink represent femininity and convey the message that our platform is dedicated to supporting Woman in tech.
+The shades of pink represent femininity and convey the message that our platform is dedicated to supporting women in tech.
 The use of black adds a sense of sophistication and strength, while the light and dark grays create a subtle contrast and help to balance the overall look of the website.
 Together, these colors work to create a cohesive and inspiring visual identity for our brand.

 ## Fonts